- Search The Registry

 - My Account

 Rodolphe Lucien Desdunes spent much of his professional life as a clerk with the U.S. Customs Service.
-Still, his contribution to history lies in his efforts to promote Black achievements and to challenge the legality of Jim Crow laws.
+Still, his contribution to history lies in his efforts to promote black achievements and challenge Jim Crow laws.
 On September 5, 1891, he helped to organize the Comite des Citoyens, which backed Homer Plessy's unsuccessful attempt to challenge segregation in public transportation.

 His book Nos Hommes et Notre Histoire (Our People and Our History), published in 1911, celebrates the work of Louisiana people of color in art, literature, music, invention, philanthropy, and other fields of endeavor.